JacobAguirre9/JacobAguirre9/README.md

 - 🌎 I love learning languages and traveling!
 I am native in English, German, & Spanish.
 - 👨🏻‍🎓 I love to read textbooks related to maths, especially optimization and statistics.
 For more, check the reading tab on my website!
 - 🏈 I support all things Atlanta, especially our sports teams!
 Even if they're disappointing sometimes...🦅
-- 🗄️ Former Optimization Intern at Oak Ridge National Laboratory
+- 🗄️ Former Intern at Oak Ridge National Laboratory
 - 📬 Reach out to me via email at lastname at gatech dot edu
-- I am always looking for eager colleagues to collaborate with on topics in nonlinear and stochastic programming.